GabrielNakamoto/.github/profile/README.md

-A neurotic systems and reasoning engineer

-> solve what the AI can't.
+its just you and the computer